ris-iris/ada-project-website/README.md

 In our daily lives, we naturally categorize everything we encounter, including the characters in the movies we love.
 The characters that capture our collective imagination often mirror our aspirations, fears, and evolving values.
+Although every movie is unique, we still can notice that there are often protagonists and antagonists; the main character and her/his beloved, and many many more patterns.

-This project aims to employ a data-driven approach to cluster movie characters into archetypes.
-By using these archetypes, we aim to uncover valuable insights into people's preferences for character traits.
-Using this knowledge, we can not only help filmmakers to create more appealing stories but also look into the prevailing cultural and psychological dynamics in society.
+So we invite you on a journey to reveal archetypes of movie characters, to uncover insights into people's preferences for character traits.
+We hope everyone will discover something interesting here: movie historians will see global trends; geographers will obtain a perspective of the cultural preferences of every country; filmmakers will learn the characters they need for success; psychologists will create a portrait of modern human and their desires and Potterheads will be mad to know why Draco and Harry ended up in the same cluster.

+Still not interested?
+Give us a chance by looking at the visuals and allow us to entertain you for the next couple of minutes.

 ## Characters clustering
 We were given the plots of the movies.
 Let's cluster characters based on their attributes and actions that they did or was done to them.

-To do so, we use Latent Dirichlet allocation, a model, that allows us to interpret the resulting clusters of characters based on the topics of their attrubutes and actions.
+To do so, we use Latent Dirichlet allocation, a model, that allows us to interpret the resulting clusters of characters based on the topics of their attributes and actions.
 You can look at the topics with the highest probabilities for each archetype:

 {% include_relative assets/js/cluster_slider.html %}